HCL-TECH-SOFTWARE/AltoroJ/README.md

 - admin/admin

 # Advanced options
 AltoroJ’s original design goals were to create an application that is easy to deploy, very stable and less dangerous (as far as vulnerable web apps go).
 However, these goals meant that certain attacks couldn’t be a part of it.
 Because of this, there are advanced user-configurable properties that can enable AltoroJ behaviors which are disabled by default.These enable extra functionality, new cool attacks and demos as well as optional behaviors.

 Please see WEB-INF/app.properties file for more information on each property

+# REST API

+AltoroJ has a fairly extensive REST API, which is documented using Swagger.
+You can find out more about and interact with the provided REST services by clicking on the REST API link in the footer of almost every AltoroJ page.

 # Troubleshooting